An overview of the Settlement Agreement, including objectives and principal components.

 - corridors provide connectivity to renewable energy generation to the maximum extent possible while also considering other sources of generation.

-Information and Data for Review: Review materials could include results of electric transmission needs and renewable energy potential studies conducted by WECC and WGA; results of BLM eco-regional assessments; agency corridor study of current use of section 368 corridors and IOPs; on-going resource studies; and other studies (i.e. renewable portfolio standards).
+Information and Data for Review: Review materials could include results of electric transmission needs and renewable energy potential studies conducted by WECC and WGA; results of BLM eco-regional assessments; agency corridor study of current use of Section 368 energy corridors and IOPs; on-going resource studies; and other studies (i.e. renewable portfolio standards).

-IOP Review: BLM and FS shall review the IOPs adopted in their respective ROD designating energy corridors and shall consider new IOPs submitted by Plaintiffs for specific resources including, wildlife, wilderness characteristics, and special areas and shall develop recommendations for updating the IOPs with their periodic review of corridors.
+IOP Review: BLM and USFS shall review the IOPs adopted in their respective ROD designating energy corridors and shall consider new IOPs submitted by Plaintiffs for specific resources including, wildlife, wilderness characteristics, and special areas and shall develop recommendations for updating the IOPs with their periodic review of corridors.

 Revision of any PEIS corridors would occur (1) during the normal course of the land use planning process, (2) during environmental review of a site-specific project that occasions reconsideration of a particular corridor, or (3) during LUP revisions proposed specifically to address potential corridor changes.